2017/18 Communications Mentors

-Katherine (Cathy) Moldave has been a freelance science and technology writer; held several management positions at Merck AgVet and Merial Ltd.; cofounded the animal health consultancy and clinical CRO AlcheraBio LLC; and recently cofounded Turnstone Animal Health, a strategic communications and business-development support organization.
-She’s mentored Rutgers animal science grad students and is a member of the Scientific Advisory Board of the Alliance for Contraception in Cats and Dogs.
+Katherine (Cathy) Moldave has been a freelance science and technology writer; held several management positions at Merck AgVet and Merial Ltd.; cofounded the animal health consultancy and clinical CRO AlcheraBio LLC; and cofounded Turnstone Animal Health, a strategic communications and business-development support organization.
+She’s mentored Rutgers animal science grad students, serves as a coach for companies presenting at the KC Animal Health Investment Forum, and is a member of the Scientific Advisory Board of the Alliance for Contraception in Cats and Dogs.
+She’s also involved in creating new opera.
 She has an undergraduate degree from Washington University in St. Louis, an MBA from Fairleigh Dickinson, and, like cSw participants, a great deal of curiosity.

-Currently, director of the Bradley Beach Public Library, Janet Torsney had an extensive communications career before she became a librarian.
+Currently assistant director of the Montclair Public Library, Janet Torsney had an extensive communications career before she became a librarian.
 She was director of public affairs for Save the Children, director of information at the United Negro College Fund, and director of publications at the United Nations Association.
-As a consultant, her clients included UN agencies and nonprofits dedicated to children and families.
-Her specialties include speech writing, annual reports, strategic plans, articles and online content.
+As a consultant, her clients included UN agencies andnonprofits dedicated to children and families.
+Her specialties include speechwriting, annual reports, strategic plans, articles and online content.
 Early in her career when she was an assistant editor of Rolling Stone’s College Papers, she was part of a five-person team that created a new magazine for college students.